Shivendra30/Shivendra30.github.io/_posts/20221-03-06-how-to-control-desires.md

 1. **Raise your consciousness** to find happiness within therefore making desires less enticing

 I’ll end with a quote by [Swami Sri Yukteswar](https://en.wikipedia.org/wiki/Swami_Sri_Yukteswar_Giri) in [Autobiography of a Yogi](https://www.goodreads.com/book/show/639864.Autobiography_of_a_Yogi):
-> # “The forceful activating impulse of wrong desire is the greatest enemy of the happiness of man.
+> “The forceful activating impulse of wrong desire is the greatest enemy of the happiness of man.
 Roam in the world as a lion of self-control, see that the frogs of weakness don’t kick you around.”

-## Mind Cafe’s Reset Your Mind: A Free 10-Day Email Course

-We’re offering a free course to all of our new subscribers as a thank you for your continued support.
-When you sign up using [**this link](https://mindcafe.ck.page/fba9da7818)**, we’ll send you tips on how to boost mental clarity and focus every two days.